 - Would he know how much I love and miss him?

 Eternal Hope in Christ to be reunited

 However, during Tyler’s passing, all I felt at this particular time was the loss of a grandchild.
 NOT the eternal hope of being reunited in Heaven with him!

-I did NOT put my hope and faith in Jesus Christ because during this time in my life I was separated from God and seen no hope.
+I did NOT put my hope and faith in Jesus Christ because during this time in my life, I was separated from God and saw no hope.

 - Do you NOT remember how it felt when YOUR God took Tyler?

 - Do you NOT know YOUR GOD could’ve stopped it, YOUR God wanted YOU to hurt.